|Service||Lowest Rate / Minutes||Extra Minutes||Free Trial (Days)||Vanity 800 Setup Fee||Trustpilot Rating|

 There are a number of features available for 800 phone numbers.
 You will need to decide which features you would like to have, and then compare the availability and price of these features between different providers.

 Some of the features offered on Toll Free numbers include:

 - Call blocking This feature allows you to block callers who are not within your coverage (and would therefore cost you more than other callers), such as calls originating from pay phones.

 - Account codes By requiring employees and/or customers to enter an access code, you can ensure that only authorized callers get through.

 - ANI ANI service tells you who is calling before you answer.
 This feature can also be set up to display the caller’s information on a computer.

 - Dialed Number Identification Service (DNIS) If you have more than one 800 number, DNIS lets you know which number was called.
 This is particularly useful if you are running multiple marketing campaigns, and would like to know which is the most successful.

-Choosing an 800 Number
+Choosing a Toll-Free Number

 Choosing from the Provider’s Pool

 Service providers generally have a pool of toll-free numbers that have been set aside for them.
 Because these numbers are already in the provider’s system, your 800 number can be set up much more quickly than if you choose a number from outside the provider’s pool.